Anshul619/HLD-System-Designs/src/1_HLDDesignComponents/0_SystemGlossaries/Scalability/LoadBalancer.md

 ## Terminologies/Algorithms

 ### Health Checks
-- Load balancers should only forward traffic to `healthy` backend servers.
+- Load balancers only forwards traffic to `healthy` backend servers i.e. if a server is not available to take new requests or is NOT responding or has elevated error rate, LB will stop sending traffic to such a server.
 - To monitor the health of a backend server, `health checks` regularly attempt to connect to backend servers to ensure that servers are listening.

 ### Least Connection Method